Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: Discussion

+For SARS-CoV-2, most shedding occurs in the infectious period, raising the possibility our model could be simplified to exclude the R1 compartment.
+This would simplify our closed form solutions and speed computations, and is a promising modification of the model to explore further.
+However, including multiple compartments may be necessary for other pathogens with different shedding profiles.
 We chose not to incorporate covariates that can control for changes in population size and conditions in the sewer system into our model.
 For our particular application, the JWPCP plant is so large, and collects wastewater from so many different smaller plants, that the population size and conditions are plausibly stable across time.
 In addition, there remains some controversy over exactly which covariates would be most useful to include \citep{maal2023does}.
 Incorporating covariates which adjust for these changes is an important next step.